Second Macedonian War: Aetolian League joins the Roman side

-Villius' campaign
+Villius' campaign against Macedon and Seleucid campaign against Pergamon

 In Rome, the new consuls took office on 15 March 199 BC, Publius Villius Tappulus was allotted Macedonia as his province.
 He crossed the Adriatic to Corcyra, where he replaced Sulpicius in command of the army.
 On his arrival, Villius faced a mutiny by 2,000 troops, veterans of the Second Punic War who wished to be demobilised.
 He resolved this, by forwarding their concerns to the Senate, but was left with little time to prosecute a campaign.
 Philip marched west and encamped on both sides of the Aoös river where it passed through a narrow ravine.
 Villius marched to meet him but was still considering what to do when he learnt that his successor, Titus Quinctius Flamininus had been elected and was on his way to Corcyra to assume command.

 In Asia Minor, Pergamon was invaded by the Seleucid king Antiochus III.
 As a result, Attalus was not able to assist in the naval war in the Aegean until a Roman embassy forced Antiochus to withdraw.

-Flamininus' first campaign (198 BC)
+Flamininus takes command (198 BC)

-Roman invasion of Thessaly

 When the new consuls took office on 15 March 198, the Senate ordered the recruitment of 8,000 new infantry and 800 cavalry for the war.
 Command in Macedonia was allotted to Flamininus.
 He was not yet thirty and was a self-proclaimed Philhellene.

 Flamininus was delayed by religious matters for some time, but then he recruited the new forces, crossed the Adriatic, and dismissed Villius.
 The army encamped in the Aous Valley, across the river from Philip's for forty days.
 At a peace conference, Flamininus announced the Romans' new peace terms.
 Up to this point, the Romans had merely ordered Philip to stop attacking the Greek cities.
 Now Flamininus demanded that he should make reparations to all the Greek cities he had harmed and withdraw all his garrisons from cities outside Macedonia, including Thessaly, which had been part of the Macedonian kingdom continuously since 353 BC.
 Philip stormed out of the meeting in anger and Flamininus decided to attack.

+Battle of Aous

 In the subsequent Battle of the Aous, Flamininus was victorious despite the advantage the terrain gave to the Macedonian army, when he was shown a pass through the mountains which allowed him to send a force to attack the Macedonians from the rear.
-The Macedonian force collapsed and fled, suffering 2,000 casualties.
-Philip was able to gather up the survivors and retreat to Thessaly.
+The Macedonian force withdrew, suffering 2,000 casualties.
+Philip was able to gather up the remainder of his army and retreat to Thessaly.
 There he destroyed the city of Tricca to prevent it falling into Roman hands and withdrew to Tempe.